-As a practice Walters Architects enjoy working on trade park scheme because they are usually more interesting and diverse.
+As a practice, Walters Architects enjoy working on trade park schemes because they are usually more interesting and diverse.
 The best approach on a larger scheme is to usually mix the building uses to maximise the possibility of resale or rent.
 The most popular mixes are B2 (general industrial) & B8 (storage and distribution).

 Whilst the building designs are usually straight forward the key part of our role is coordinating all the other disciplines in order to bring the project together.
 This involves a lot of coordination.
 This aspect of a project can sometimes be overlooked but bringing a scheme of some size together is a very real problem.
-Walters Architects will run the project and act as the clients representitive or agent but during a Design & Build Contract a specific Project Manager (separate to the architect) must be employed under the terms of the contract.
+Walters Architects will run the project and act as the client’s representative or agent but during a Design & Build Contract, a specific Project Manager (separate from the architect) must be employed under the terms of the contract.

-Our practice have worked with a number of PM’s (Project Mangers) and enjoy the process.
-We are also happy to recommend PM’s to client if, after the brief stage, it is better to run the project as a Design & Build contract.
+Our practice has worked with a number of PMs (Project Managers) and enjoy the process.
+We are also happy to recommend PMs to clients if, after the brief stage, it is better to run the project as a Design & Build contract.
 It is always best to get the PM on board as soon as possible and their role is of paramount importance to reducing construction costs.